-The first problem is obvious to those who read the "Describing Final Interfaces" chapter thoroughly: product properties must be localized.
+The first problem is obvious to those who read chapter 11 thoroughly: product properties must be localized.
 That will lead us to the first change:

 '''

 "product_properties": {

-// "l10n" is the standard abbreviation
+// "110n" is a standard abbreviation

 // for "localization"

 "l10n" : [{

 "language_code": "en",

 "country_code": "US",

 "name",

 "description"

 }, / other languages and countries / ... ]

-}
+]

 '''

 And here the first big question arises: what should we do with the default_volume field?
-From one side, that's an objective property measured in standardized units, and it's being passed to the program execution engine.
-On the other side, in countries like the United States, we had to specify beverage volumes not like "300 ml," but "10 fl oz."
+From one side, that's an objective quality measured in standardized units, and it's being passed to the program execution engine.
+On the other side, in countries like the United States, we had to specify beverage volume not like '300 ml', but '10 fl oz'.
 We may propose two solutions: